rafalpienkowski/rafalpienkowski.github.io/index.md

 ### Projects

+- [dCommerce](https://github.com/rafalpienkowski/d-commerce).
+Simple distribute system build with MassTransit framework.
+- [Team Management System](https://github.com/rafalpienkowski/team-management-system).
+Management system for a basketball team.
+Main aim of this project was to get familiar with Blazor framework.
 - [Build Trigger](https://github.com/rafalpienkowski/build-trigger).
 This project has been made to allow multiple users to trigger a build defined in Visual Studio Team Services (VSTS).
 - [Warsaw 19115 Nofification System Explorer](https://github.com/rafalpienkowski/warsaw-19115-notifications).
 A simple project with consumes data from 19115 Warsaw's Notification service and presents it to the client.
 Nothing fancy.